 RealismLooking at your brand, products, services and capabilities in a realistic light.
-For example, the third best sushi restaurant in Boston that knows it's third.
+For example, recognizing that you're a niche sportswear company that has a very limited target market.

 Doing Real ThingsFocusing your energy on deserving more customers as opposed to obtaining more customers.
 For example, the third best sushi restaurant in Boston that plans to source better ingredients to deserve first place.